-The business of the Trust, an open-end management investment company, is managed by the Board, including certain Trustees who are not "interested persons" (as defined in the 1940 Act) of the fund or the Trust (the "Independent Trustees").
-The Trustees elect officers who are responsible for the day-to-day operations of the fund or the Trust and who execute policies formulated by the Trustees.
+The business of the Trust, an open-end management investment company, is managed by the Board, including certain Trustees who are not "interested persons" (as defined in the 1940 Act) of the funds or the Trust (the "Independent Trustees").
+The Trustees elect officers who are responsible for the day-to-day operations of the funds or the Trust and who execute policies formulated by the Trustees.
 Several of the Trustees and officers of the Trust also are officers or directors of the Advisor.
-Each Trustee oversees the fund and other funds in the John Hancock Fund Complex (as defined below).
+Each Trustee oversees all of the funds and other funds in the John Hancock Fund Complex (as defined below).